bhugoVilela/palette.nvim/README.md

 :Palette new
 ```
 #### 2. Edit the colorscheme manually

+(optional: Use `:InspectTree` in some other buffer to find which highlight
+groups are being used where)

-Tweak values and save (:w) to see changes applied automatically.
+Tweak some highlights and save (:w) to see changes applied automatically.

 > [!TIP]
 > Palette.nvim extends the highlight syntax for extra flexibility.